CopilotKit/CopilotKit/README.md

 - For code contributions, [CONTRIBUTING.md](./CONTRIBUTING.md).
 - For documentation-related contributions, [check out the documentation contributions guide](https://docs.copilotkit.ai/contributing/docs-contributions?ref=github_readme).
-- Want to contribute but not sure how?
-[Join our Discord](https://discord.gg/6dffbvGU3D) and we'll help you out!

 > 💡 **NOTE:** All contributions must be submitted via a pull request and be reviewed by our team.
 This ensures all contributions are of high quality and align with the project's goals.

 ## Get in touch

-You are welcome to join our [Discord](https://discord.gg/6dffbvGU3D) and chat with our team and other community members.
+You are invited to join our community on [Discord](https://discord.gg/6dffbvGU3D) and chat with our team and other community members.

-Additionally, you can reach out to us at [hello@copilotkit.ai](mailto:hello@copilotkit.ai).

 ## License